 Independent research carried out with the support of more experienced researchers builds confidence and develops analytical skills.
 For some students the experience of research will stimulate or confirm an interest in postgraduate research, for others it will be a way to enhance and demonstrate some of the skills they have developed.

 As well as encouraging students to explore their interest in pursuing further research, the University has a strong ethos of supporting interdisciplinary work which allows students to work collaboratively on joint research projects.

-Whatever the domain of activity, a Research Scholarship provides an opportunity for students to find out what research is like, to develop research and problem solving skills and to engage in enquiry based learning.
-The production of a poster at the end of the project helps to develop presentational skills and underline the importance of being able to communicate research findings to a variety of audiences.
+Whatever the domain of activity, these research activities provide an opportunity for students to find out what research is like, to develop research and problem solving skills and to engage in enquiry based learning.
+The production of a poster at the end of the project helps to develop the student's presentational skills and underline the importance of being able to communicate research findings to a variety of audiences.

 I am grateful to all the students and staff who have been involved in this scheme in the past, and look forward to meeting the next group of students who take advantage of it.